Policy and Practice Impacts on Kidney Exchange

 New England Program for Kidney Exchange (NEPKE) & Alliance for Paired Donation (APD)

 Together with New England surgeons and tissue typing experts, especially Frank Delmonico and Susan Saidman, we (Alvin Roth, Utku Ünver and I) have launched the centralized New England Program for Kidney Exchange (NEPKE) in to cover six New England states (and 14 transplant centers) in 2004.
-NEPKE is the first kidney exchange program to use optimization in kidney exchanges.
+NEPKE became the first kidney exchange program to use optimization in kidney exchanges.
 We have also been running matches for Drs.
-Steve Woodle and Michael Rees and their colleagues in the Paired Donation Consortium they started in Ohio, and more recently for the Alliance for Paired Donation (APD). [ Media ]
+Steve Woodle and Michael Rees and their colleagues in the Paired Donation Consortium they started in Ohio, and subsequently for the Alliance for Paired Donation (APD). [ Media ]

 Kidney Exchange and the US Federal Law